Precious-Ugwuadu/Azure-Network-Protocols/README.md

  - In the Linux-VM menu, scroll down and click “Networking.”

  - Under Network Settings, find “Network Security Group” and click on the link linux-vm-nsg.
-This is the firewall for your Linux VM.
+T(his is the firewall for your Linux VM).

  - In the NSG (Network Security Group) menu, click on “Inbound security rules.”